tposney/midi-qol/README.md

 ```js
      lastArg.tokenId === game.combat?.current.tokenId
 ```
-  checks that it was the affectd tokens turn when the effect was applied - i.e. they moved into the area
+  checks that it was the affected tokens turn when the effect was applied - i.e. they moved into the area

-- Create an item to roll the damge and save.
+- Create an item to roll the damage and save.
 Pretty standard stuff, just create a temporary item so we can roll it to apply the damage.
 - Roll the created item to do the save/damage.
 Uses a newish midi-qol feature that allows you to do a complete roll and complete it before continuing.
 ```js
     const options = { showFullCard: false, createWorkflow: true, versatile: false, configureDialog: false };